Ouphix/synchro-psychotherapies/steps.md

 For a pilot study, we focused on the analysis of the F1044 subject, his family (father and mother) and the therapist.
 We saw that the manual extraction of speech was very laborious and quite subjective so difficult to replicate.
 We saw that there was a lot of modules that enable automatic social signals.
 We decided to extract automatic signal and began to focus on motion history.

 #### Monrado Database
-After some drawbacks detected in this database, we switched to the MONRADO database, an other video database, with a better video quality and experimental design.
+After some drawbacks detected in this database, we switched to the Monrado database, an other video database, with a better video quality and experimental design.
 It evaluates the difference of behavior in a situation of conflict.

 The main psychometric data in this database were attachment scores.